 Information about Glimepiride

-Glimepiride is used in the treatment of type 2 diabetes.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Glimepiride is used in the treatment of type 2 diabetes mellitus.
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How glimepiride works

 Glimepiride is an anti-diabetic medication.
 It works by increasing the amount of insulin released by the pancreas in order to lower the blood glucose.

 Hypoglycemia (low blood sugar level), Nausea, Headache, Dizziness

 Available Medicine for Glimepiride

 - ₹52 to ₹162Dr Reddy's Laboratories Ltd5 variant(s)

 - ₹26 to ₹58Mankind Pharma Ltd4 variant(s)